After all these years of obsessively following the Oscars, three things happen (at least they did to me):

 Unfortunately, like Alex North, a lot of great film composers never won competitive Oscars–William Walton, George Duning, David Raksin, Jerry Fielding, Richard Rodney Bennett and Lalo Schifrin, to name a few.
 At least Ennio Morricone was finally awarded an honorary award for lifetime achievement.
 Out of the current crop of composers, I’m still waiting on that Thomas Newman win.

-In discussing this year’s eligible scores, Bizarro Pedro wrote in another comment, “Looks like Social Network is winning a lot for score.
-I still think it’d be a little too ‘ambient’ for the oscars though.”
+In another comment, Bizarro Pedro wrote, “Looks like Social Network is winning a lot for score.
+I still think it’d be a little too ‘ambient’ for the Oscars though.”
 Don’t be too sure about that.
 The Academy awarded MIDNIGHT EXPRESS and CHARIOTS OF FIRE, two popular electronic scores, and nominated other ambient scores like MICHAEL CLAYTON and HURT LOCKER recently.
 Anything is possible.
 I still think there’s a chance that Trent Reznor and Atticus Ross may miss out on a nomination, but it’s probably unlikely.
 The popularity of SOCIAL NETWORK is too high among the critics and other awards groups for them to ignore the music as well.
 But who knows.
 I could be wrong.
 I have been before and will continue to be in the future.